techniccontroller/wordclock_esp8266/README.md

 - run the following steps for the multicast UDP logging:

-1. starting situation: wordclock is connected to WLAN, a computer with installed Python (https://www.python.org/downloads/) is in the same local area network (WLAN or LAN doesn't matter).
+1. Starting situation: wordclock is connected to WLAN, a computer with installed Python (https://www.python.org/downloads/) is in the same local area network (WLAN or LAN doesn't matter).
-3. open the file **multicastUDP_receiver.py** in a text editor and in line 81 enter the IP address of the computer (not the wordclock!).
+3. Open the file **multicastUDP_receiver.py** in a text editor and in line 81 enter the IP address of the computer (not the wordclock!).
 ```python
 # ip address of network interface
 MCAST_IF_IP = '192.168.0.7'
 ```
-4. execute the script with following command:
+4. Execute the script with following command:

 ```bash
 python multicastUDP_receiver_analyzer.py
 ```

-5. now you should see the log messages of the word clock (every 5 seconds a heartbeat message and the currently displayed time).
+5. Now you should see the log messages of the word clock (every 5 seconds a heartbeat message and the currently displayed time).
 If this is not the case, there could be a problem with the network settings of the computer, then recording is unfortunately not possible.

 6. If special events (failed NTP update, reboot) occur, a section of the log is saved in a file called *log.txt*.